Some Notes on the Poems

 I could, of course, find parallels in Derby's life to interpretations of the Sonnets, just as I could do for the plays.
 But that is an easy exercise (for virtually any candidate), and it is always unconvincing.
 As I believe I have said before, even when the author of a work is known, to point out particulars in the author's life as evidenced in the author's work is rarely satisfactory.
 To use it as a means of establishing the identity of the author is very weak.

-More directly, Shake-speare twice tells us that he was lame (sonnets XXXVII and LXXXIX).
+More directly, Shake-speare twice tells us that he was lame (sonnets 37 and 89).
 We know from his letters that Oxford was lame, and that is a point in favor of Oxford's authorship.
-The author also tells us that his name was Will in at least one sonnet (CXXXVI), and that is a point in Derby's favor.
+The author also tells us that his name was Will in at least one sonnet (136), and that is a point in Derby's favor.

 In short, I think it more likely that Derby was lame than that Oxford was named Will, but in general the indications are at present too vague to say much more.
 [2]